 International Communication Section

-This section also considers the role of the media in constructing a sense of community across borders, including the development of virtual communities and the uses of new media, their implications for organisations and employment, and the construction of audiences.
-Active participation is invited from academics and professionals who seek to associate with a community of researchers intersted in these and related subjects.
+This section also considers the role of the media in constructing a sense of community across borders, including the development of virtual communities and the uses of new media, their implications for citizens and societies and the objectives they pursue in order to achieve a better world.
+You are welcome to send your abstracts to our section in English, French, and Spanish.

 Deadline for nominations: 13 July 2016, midnight Eastern Standard Time, US (05:00 GMT)

 The International Communication Section of the International Association for Media and Communication Research (IAMCR) invites submissions of abstracts for papers and panel proposals for the IAMCR 2014 conference to be held from 15 to 19 July, 2014 in Hyderabad.